 |Smith and Nephew||SNN:US||Semi-Annual|

 Disclosure: I do not (yet) own any of these companies above.
 These are not recommendations for purchase.
-Dividend information and tax information above is based on my own research and experiences.
+Dividend information and tax information above is based on my own research and experiences, including the experience of the author and investor above.
 It is not professional advice.
 Before making any major investment decision all investors are advised to complete their own research, ensuring decisions are aligned to their goals and risk tolerance.

 Any discrepancies in the table above, specifically, are appreciated via comments and sources for your data; to keep this post current and accurate for all.
 Thanks!

 What are your thoughts on this approach when it comes to investing?